-2. Delegate work that is interesting
+2. Delegate Work That is Interesting

 When you get this right, you can expect to see a lot of hard work and motivation from your team, who are developing skills they want and working on things that interest them.

-Delegation become less useful when leaders delegate the task, but none of the responsibility along with it.
+Delegation becomes less useful when leaders delegate the task, but none of the responsibility along with it.
 This means that your team is simply doing work for you, but not actually being held accountable for it.
-They know you will take what they have done and change it anyway before you send it to your boss.
+They know you will take what they have done and change it anyway before you send it to your own boss.

-Getting your team to own a piece of work can be a great way to motivate them.
-Ultimately if you can give full responsibility for a piece of work to your team, they’ll need to make sure it’s right before it goes out.
+Getting your team to actually own a piece of work can be a great way to motivate them.
+Ultimately if you can give full responsibility for a piece of work to your team, they’ll need to make sure it’s right before it is completed.
 They won’t rely on somebody else to do it for them.

 This is a great way for your team to become invested in their work, and it can make them feel like their role actually matters.

 What else do you think is needed for effective delegation?
 Let me know in the comments below!